CSA - Certified Solution Architect

 Managed Elastic IP

-• Routes to Instance-Pools
+• Routes traffic to individual Instances

-• Even traffic distribution
+• Does not guarantee even traffic distribution

 Unmanaged Elastic IP

-• Security Groups apply normally
+• Security Groups apply as usual

 cloud-init configuration